 Which is why the last traditionally-published book you read probably has as many typos as the last indie book I published.
 Oh, believe me—it annoys the hell out of me, too.
 When I pay a premium price for a traditionally-published book from one of my favorite authors, I damn well expect someone to have at least done that author the courtesy of checking it for spelling and grammatical errors.

-I mean, come on–it’s 2016, for heaven’s sakes.
+I mean, come on—it’s digital media, for heaven’s sakes.
 You can fix a typo on the fly and upload a new file with a few keystrokes.

 Unfortunately, this never seems to happen in the traditionally-published world.
 And while my fellow professional indie authors (an admittedly pretentious, but accurate designation) and I continually refine our work, fixing those typos we missed so we can upload improved manuscripts, New York publishers are too busy getting the next title out to worry about a few minor corrections in a book that has already sold-through.